 People and companies that sell multiple houses by contract for deed must give buyers information about the deal.
 A buyer has 5 days to review the information before the deal.
 If you were not given 5 days to review the contract for deed before signing, you may have a legal claim against the seller.
 Ask a lawyer for help.

 Tips on Contracts for Deed: Make Sure the Seller Is Acting Legally While You Pay +

 - Make sure the person you are buying from owns the home.

 Go to your county recorder’s office and ask for help to learn who owns your home.
 Make sure the home is not in foreclosure.
 Some counties have this information online.

 After you and the seller sign the contract for deed in front of a notary, the seller must give you a copy of it with original signatures.
 You need this to "record" the contract for deed with the county.
 This means the county has the information on file.

 IT IS VERY IMPORTANT that you record the contract for deed at the county recorder’s office.
 This lets others know you are interested in the property.
-It is your responsibility to do this.
+It is your responsibility to do this, not hte seller's.

 The county recorder’s office may not let you record the contract for deed until past due property taxes are paid.
 Usually the seller has to pay these.
 Before you sign the contract, check with your county’s property tax department to make sure there are no past due taxes.

 - If the seller has to pay a mortgage on the property, or taxes, or insurance, you should check on it now and then to make sure they are paying.